-Choosing the right pencil for you can be a difficult and sometimes overwhelming task.
+Choosing the right coloured pencil for you can be a difficult and sometimes overwhelming task.
 With so many brands and lines within those brands, it can seem impossible to choose.
 Add to that the vast range in price points and varying opinions amongst artists using the medium, it’s all a recipe for major confusion.
 Finding the right set of pencils for you is important but it doesn’t have to be complicated.
 I have a few tips that will help you narrow down the competition and spend more time creating your art!

 Note: I’ve included links to reviews I’ve done on specific pencil lines throughout this post if you want to read more about them or you can go to my Product Reviews category.